 12:20

-Achieving organisational and leadership buy-in to psychosocial risk and wellbeing
+Case study: Achieving organisational and leadership buy-in to psychosocial risk and wellbeing

 • How can we ensure that psychosocial risk is a top table conversation?

-• How can we better connect the frontline experience of employees and the impact of this on their mental wellbeing with leaderships strategic vision and the priorities of the organisation?
+• How can we better connect the frontline experience of employees and the impact of work on their mental wellbeing with leaders' strategic vision and organisational priorities?

 Lunch